Clinton Davisson: Davisson–Germer experiment

 Diffraction is a characteristic effect when a wave is incident upon an aperture or a grating, and is closely associated with the meaning of wave motion itself.
-In the 19th century, diffraction was well established for light and for ripples on the surfaces of fluids.
-In 1927, while working for Bell Labs, Davisson and Lester Germer performed an experiment showing that electrons were diffracted at the surface of a crystal of nickel.
-This celebrated Davisson–Germer experiment confirmed the de Broglie hypothesis that particles of matter have a wave-like nature, which is a central tenet of quantum mechanics.
+In the 19th century, diffraction was well-established for light and for ripples on the surfaces of fluids.

+In 1927, Davisson and his Bell Labs colleague, Lester Germer, performed an experiment showing that electrons were diffracted at the surface of a crystal of nickel.
+This work confirmed the de Broglie hypothesis that particles of matter have a wave-like nature, which is a central tenet of quantum mechanics.
 In particular, their observation of diffraction allowed the first measurement of a wavelength for electrons.
 The measured wavelength $\lambda$ agreed well with de Broglie's equation $\lambda = h/p$, where $h$ is the Planck constant and $p$ is the electron's momentum.

 Family

 While doing his graduate work at Princeton, Davisson met his future wife, Charlotte Sara Richardson, who was visiting her brother (and his doctoral advisor), Professor Owen Richardson.
 Charlotte was the sister-in-law of Oswald Veblen, a prominent mathematician.
 Clinton and Charlotte (d.
 1984) married in 1911 and had four children: Owen; James; Richard, who became a physicist; and Elizabeth.